zywll/VK-GL-CTS/external/vulkancts/README.md

 	--deqp-compute-only=enable

+When this option is enabled, all non-compute tests will report as unsupported.

 There are several additional options used only in conjunction with Vulkan SC tests ( for Vulkan SC CTS tests deqp-vksc application should be used ).